loda-lang/loda-programs/programs/oeis/list6.md

 * [A301336](http://oeis.org/A301336) ([program](301/A301336.asm)): a(n) = total number of 1's minus total number of 0's in binary expansions of 0, ..., n.
 * [A301337](http://oeis.org/A301337) ([program](301/A301337.asm)): Number of steps required in the worst case for two knights to find the princess in a castle with n rooms arranged in a line (Castle and princess puzzle).
 * [A301383](http://oeis.org/A301383) ([program](301/A301383.asm)): Expansion of (1 + 3*x - 2*x^2)/(1 - 7*x + 7*x^2 - x^3).
+* [A301402](http://oeis.org/A301402) ([program](301/A301402.asm)): Number of nX3 0..1 arrays with every element equal to 0, 1, 2, 3, 4 or 5 horizontally, vertically or antidiagonally adjacent elements, with upper left element zero.
 * [A301426](http://oeis.org/A301426) ([program](301/A301426.asm)): Number of steps required in the worst case for three knights to find the princess in a castle with n rooms arranged in a line (Castle and princess puzzle).
 * [A301451](http://oeis.org/A301451) ([program](301/A301451.asm)): Numbers congruent to {1, 7} mod 9.
 * [A301454](http://oeis.org/A301454) ([program](301/A301454.asm)): Number of strictly log-concave permutations of {1,...,n}.